Introduction Ukrainian Piano Composers

 Leonid Hrabovsky (1935–)

-Here is his work “Four Ukrainian songs” for orchestra and choir, his graduation work for the Kyiv Conservatory.
-Shostakovich wrote after hearing this, 'the Ukrainian Songs by Hrabovsky pleased me immensely—his arrangements attracted me by the freedom of treatment and good choral writing.'
+Here is his “Four Ukrainian Songs” work for orchestra and choir and his graduation work for the Kyiv Conservatory.
+Shostakovich wrote after hearing this, ‘The Ukrainian Songs by Hrabovsky pleased me immensely—his arrangements attracted me by the freedom of treatment and good choral writing.’

 Nikolai Kapustin (1937-2020)

 Nikolai Kapustin was born in Horlivka, Ukraine.
 He studied piano and composed his first piano sonata when he was 14 years old.
-When 17, Kapustin got interested in Jazz.
-Still, he went to the Moscow Conservatory to study classical piano with Alexander Goldenweiser.
+When he was 17, Kapustin got interested in Jazz.
+Still, he went to the Moscow Conservatory to study classical piano with the great Alexander Goldenweiser.

 Listen here to Suite in the Old Style Op.
-28 based on the suite form that Bach used.
+28 based on Bach’s suite form.

 Valentin Silvestrov (1937–)

 Valentin Silvestrov was born in 1937 in Kyiv.
 He started private music lessons when he was 15 years old.
-From 1958 to 1964, Silvestrov studied composition at the Kyiv Conservatory under Boris Lyatoshinsky, harmony, and counterpoint under Levko Revutsky.
+From 1958 to 1964, Silvestrov studied composition at the Kyiv Conservatory under Boris Lyatoshinsky and harmony and counterpoint under Levko Revutsky.

-Although Valentin Silvestrov is perhaps the most famous of contemporary Ukrainian composers, his music seems to me a bit dilettante.
-Pleasant atmospheric music for intermediate players and good for the contemporary average listener.
+Although Valentin Silvestrov is perhaps the most famous of contemporary Ukrainian composers, his music seems dilettante to me.
+It is pleasant atmospheric music for intermediate players and good for the contemporary average listener.

 His piano music fits a little bit in the world of Ludovico Einaudi.
-Very simplistic and trying to please the ear.
+It’s very simplistic and tries to please the ear.
 On the other hand, his string quartet, for example, is more complex and challenging to listen to.
-But what we hear is that his main goal in his music seems to be creating atmosphere.
+But we hear that his music’s main goal seems to be creating atmosphere.

-Both his simplistic style and modern style don’t strike me as anything special and significant.
+His simplistic and modern styles don’t strike me as anything special and significant.